Political culture: China

 The political culture of China is tied closely to political socialization, as children are indoctrinated into the collectivist perspective of the Chinese Communist Party.
 This inculcation is theorized to explain the delayed growth of secularism in Chinese culture, especially during the Cultural Revolution.
 Chinese political culture perceives the relationship between government and individuals to be a hierarchy.
 Because of this, there is little pushback from individuals during policy and regulation change.
 The political culture also shows a trend against confrontationality, which decreases the quantity and frequency of social conflict.
-Both of these qualities stem from traditional Chinese values imbedded during the age of Confucianism.
+Both of these qualities stem from traditional Chinese values embedded during the age of Confucianism.
 When the Chinese Communist Party took power in 1948, Mao Zedong unsuccessfully attempted to remove these traits from the culture, instead opting for revolutionary values and priorities.

 India

-Due to India's colonization by the British Empire, the contemporary political culture has been influenced by western ideas that were not present before.
+Due to India's colonization by the British Empire, the contemporary political culture has been influenced by western ideas that were not present before, so we also follow western political culture.
 These influences include democracy and parliamentary systems, two institutions that stood ideologically opposite of the caste system that dictated society before.
 Because of India's multicultural demography, the political culture varies by group and region.
-India's successful democratization lead to power being given to both the urbanized and well educated class who focused on national appeal, as well as more traditional, rural, and lower class political actors.
+India's successful democratization lead to power being given to both the urbanized and well-educated class who focused on national appeal, as well as more traditional, rural, and lower class political actors.
 In the modern era, the class system of India has begun to break down, and members of lower classes are now entering higher political and economic positions.
 This is especially true for lower class women, who historically have been excluded from such activities.